aliciabierly/aliciabierly/README.md

-Hi, my name is Alicia Bierly and I am a fourth year data science student at the University of Oregon.
+Hi, my name is Alicia Bierly recently graduated with my degree in data science at the University of Oregon.
+I will be working in the Rohlfs Lab full time next year as I apply for grad school for the 2027 cohort.
 I have strong skills in Python, R, and C/Unix.
 Experienced in exploratory data analysis, classification, high performance computing, and consulting.
 Passionate about applying data science within biology.
 Check out my personal projects, I have a wide variety of interests!

 <h2> 🤔 Focus Areas </h2>